Fiduciary/Best Interest Development

 Final Version of New York Insurance Regulation 187

-- This would be accomplished through amending several sections of the general obligations law.
+- The enhanced disclosures would be accomplished through amending several sections of the general obligations law.

 - Investment advisors not currently subject to a fiduciary standard would be required, at the outset of the client relationship, to specifically disclose to clients, orally and in writing, that they are not fiduciaries.